 The TWBPT is currently restoring three buildings in the HAZ: 170-175 High Street West.
-They were built as merchant houses in the 1790s and only a few years after they were built the houses were turned into shops and offices as the street they are on became the “high street”, and the commercial heart of the town.
-The changes in commerce and city structure have meant a loss of function and use for the buildings, which led to vacancy and deterioration.
-After being left vacant and in disrepair for at least the past two decades, the buildings were finally obtained by Sunderland City Council and gifted to the TWBPT in 2018.
-The renovation is undertaken in collaboration with various other local stakeholders, to develop new use, create mutual benefit in doing the buildings up, and providing accessible space for a variety of users.
+They were built as merchant houses in the 1790s, and only a few years after they were built, the houses were turned into shops and offices as the street they are on became the “high street” and the commercial heart of the town.
+The changes in commerce and city structure meant a loss of function and use for the buildings, which led to vacancy and deterioration.
+After being vacant and in disrepair for at least the past two decades, the buildings were finally obtained by Sunderland City Council and gifted to the TWBPT in 2018.
+The renovation is being undertaken in collaboration with various other local stakeholders to develop new uses, create mutual benefit from the renovation, and provide accessible space for a variety of users.

-To support the restoration, events and activities are being organized in collaboration with (future) tenant(s) and users, local organizations, SMEs, artists, neighbourhood organizations, schools, and local government.
-These vary from heritage informed events such as lectures and exhibitions on the history of the buildings and the area, to a community mural and pop-up coffee shop, an exhibition and workshop on “Rebel Women of Sunderland” developed with Sunderland Culture and Sunderland University, and various music performances, podcast recordings, and arts and crafts workshops organized by Pop Recs and partners (2020).
+To support the restoration, events and activities are being organized in collaboration with (future) tenant(s) and users, local organizations, SMEs, artists, neighborhood organizations, schools, and the local government.
+These vary from heritage-informed events such as lectures and exhibitions on the history of the buildings and the area, to a community mural and pop-up coffee shop, an exhibition and workshop on the “Rebel Women of Sunderland” developed with Sunderland Culture and Sunderland University, and various musical performances, podcast recordings, and arts and crafts workshops organized by Pop Recs and partners (2020).

-Pop Recs, a Community Interest Company (CIC), is involved from the beginning as a local partner and future user of part of the buildings after restoration, and have the rights to temporary use during renovation.
-The involvement of Pop Recs helps to bring life and creativity, raise the profile of the project, and show that the restoration project is about more than restoring material.
-Their involvement through temporary use helps test the building and explore how that temporary use may develop into a permanent fixture.
+Pop Recs, a Community Interest Company (CIC), has been involved from the beginning as a local partner and future user of part of the buildings after restoration, and the company has the rights to temporary use during renovation.
+The involvement of Pop Recs helps to bring life and creativity, enhance the profile of the project, and show that the restoration project is about more than restoring material.
+Their involvement through temporary use helps test the building strength and explore how temporary use may develop into a permanent fixture.

-The “Rebel Women of Sunderland” exhibition and events were led by Sunderland Culture, whose mission is to improve life for everyone in Sunderland through culture, set up to support activities to performing arts in Sunderland.
-They commissioned two young women creatives—illustrator Kathryn Robertson and writer Jessica Andrews—to collaborate on the project, producing illustrations and stories to tell the tales of historic and contemporary women with importance to Sunderand.
+The “Rebel Women of Sunderland” exhibition and events were led by Sunderland Culture, which was set up to support activities related to performing arts and improve life for everyone in Sunderland through culture.
+They commissioned two young women creatives—illustrator Kathryn Robertson and writer Jessica Andrews—to collaborate on the project, producing illustrations and stories to tell the tales of historic and contemporary women of importance in Sunderland.

+Findings

-The creation of public space for cultural fruition increased social and community participation and showed that the most effective and intelligent way to fight urban decay and disorders is not to build a security apparatus but to build places driving a sense of local pride and ownership of a “common” artwork.
-Soon, SynOikia Pittaki sparked the flourish of new businesses in empty stores and the return of inhabitants in the neighbourhood; it mobilized community activities such as murals painting, hosted urban dinners and street parties and served as a source of inspiration for new urban interventions and artistic works in the city, offering a bright landmark of hope at times of severe socioeconomic crisis.
+The creation of public spaces for cultural fruition on Pittaki street increased social and community participation and showed that the most effective and intelligent way to fight urban decay and disorders is not to build a security apparatus but to build places driving a sense of local pride and ownership of a “common” artwork.
+Soon, SynOikia Pittaki sparked the flourishing of new businesses in empty stores and the return of inhabitants to the neighborhood; it mobilized community activities such as mural painting, led to urban dinners and street parties being hosted, and served as a source of inspiration for new urban interventions and artistic works in the city, offering a bright landmark of hope in times of a severe socioeconomic crisis.